Samveda/hadoop_and_map_reduce_in_class/README.md

 ## Learning Objectives

-- Understand the motivation for Big Data
+- Understand the need for the MapReduce paradigm
+- Understand the functioning of MapReduce and walk through a sample program
-- Understand the storage layer underlying Big Data - HDFS
+- Understand the underlying architecture of MapReduce
+- Learn about special features and functionality that MapReduce provides
-- Store and retrieve data in HDFS
+- Think and Do in MapReduce

-- Big Data Motivation
-- Introduction to Hadoop & Ecosystem
-- Setup CLoudera environment
-- Interaction with HDFS
+## Agenda

+- Why Mapreduce
+- Mapreduce Architecture
+- Thinking in Mapreduce
+- Mapreduce code walkthrough

 ## Slides